robertwenquan/nyu-course-assignment/web-search-engine/search/readme.md

 ### Architecture

- Since all inverted index built in assignment2 are associated with word id, instead of real word, so the first step of query is to convert query words into word id.
+ Since all inverted index built in assignment2 are associated with word id instead of real word, so the first step of query is to convert query words into word ids.
  * convert_word_to_ids
+   Look into word_table, has the form:
+    ['new', 12]
+    ['york', 15]
+   Return word id

  After we get word id, we look into the first level of inverted index, which maps word_id to all docs contains this word.
  * query_git
+   Use binary search to get GIT entry of word:
+   { .word_id = 12,
+     .offset = 1290,
+     .n_docs = 2,
+    }
+    Pass this information to get MIT entries.
  * query_mit
+   According to offset given by GIT, find start of MIT entries.
+   Given n_docs, read n_docs MIT entry.
+   { .doc_id = 1,
+     .offset = 148,
+     .n_places = 2
+   }

- ror each query word, we can get a list of documents, find intersection/union of documents.
+ For each query word, we can get a list of documents, find intersection/union of documents.
  * get_intersection
+   Find documents contain all query words, by using nextGEQ.
  * nexGEQ
+   Find samllest doc id that is greater or equal to given docid.
  * get_union
+   If there is not enough intersection documents, get union of all docs.

  Now we have all documents related to query words, use BM25 to give them score.
  * cal_idf